gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * **leading-backup-sidecar:** A backup-sidecar that is associated to an etcd leader of an etcd cluster.

-* **out-of-band task** Any on-demand tasks/operations that can be executed on an etcd cluster without modifying the Etcd custom resource spec (desired state).
+* **out-of-band task:** Any on-demand tasks/operations that can be executed on an etcd cluster without modifying the Etcd resource spec (desired state).

 ## Motivation